 It’s time to get festive!
 If you’re looking for a fun new way to decorate the outside of your home for the holidays, it may be time to try out a Christmas light projector.

-A Christmas light projector is a device you put in your yard that has ultra-bright LEDs or low-power lasers for displaying colorful patterns and lights against the side or front of the house.
-Some projectors have remote controls and options galore; others project just one design, like giant snowflakes that move randomly across your house.
+A device that you put in your yard, Christmas light projectors have ultra-bright LEDs or low-power lasers for displaying colorful patterns and lights against the side or front of the house.
+Some projectors have remote controls and options galore, while others project just one design, like giant snowflakes that move randomly across your house.

 Most Christmas light projectors come with a stake that goes in the ground.
 You simply position the projector in the yard, plug it in (or insert the batteries), and turn it on.
 Voilà!
 Instant Christmas decorations.